ibm-cloud-architecture/icp-backup/README.md

 ![flow](images/icp-backup-flow.png)

 > It is important to note that you will leverage the same best-practices you use elsewhere in your datacenter.
-The special procedures for backup of ICP compents are in addition to (and rely upon) these already proven techniques that must br in place.
+The special procedures for backup of ICP compents are in addition to (and rely upon) these already proven techniques that must be in place.

 ## Backup and Recovery:  Breaking it Down